-Her work ranges from marine biological illustration and human anatomical drawing to video, animation, and film sculpture.
+Her artistic work ranges from marine biological illustration and human anatomical drawing to video, animation, and film sculpture.
 She is interested in combining art and science, particularly at the intersection of marine invertebrates' ecological significance and the nature of extinction.
 Her 2016-2017 work in Ammonoidea Illuminated has been called the authoritative series of heteromorph ammonite reconstructions in the world.
 A finalist in the 2018 International Award on Science Illustration, her reconstructions of Muramotoceras and Eubostrychoceras were displayed for several months in the National Museum of Natural Sciences in Madrid.

 What I think I do